eclipse-aaspe/package-explorer/src/AasxCore.Samm2_2_0/documentation/Readme.md

 Both are in experimental sate and are realized by using pre-defined [extensions](https://admin-shell.io/aas/3/0/Extension).

-The umrella term "semantic model" is sometimes used to denote that there can be different ways to define a Concept Description for a Submobdel.
+The umbrella term "semantic model" is sometimes used to denote that there can be different ways to define a Concept Description for a Submobdel.

 ### Terminology